ZeelMPatel/zeelmpatel.github.io/README.md

 # zeelmpatel.github.io
-Personal website and homepage on the internet.
+Updates to my personal website and homepage on the internet.
+Moved hosting from AWS to GitHub.

+Please feel free to fork, replicate, and use as you wish.

+Direct: www.zeelmpatel.com